 - Dyeability: mohair dyes easily and brilliantly, making it a fantastic canvas for fiber artists who also love to dye their own locks and yarn.

 - Strength: mohair is super strong, as in, “diameter to diameter” stronger than steel (according to Ronan Country Fibers).

 - Fine: the fineness of mohair is actually its most important characteristic, as the fineness is what makes it so soft.

 Part of what makes mohair so awesome is its versatility.
 Mohair is used in knitting, crocheting, weaving, felting, and other fiber arts, and to create a wide variety of products.
-It can be used to create the softest baby garments, or a mohair cinch for a horse rider, or car upholestry.
+It can be used to create the softest baby garments, or a mohair cinch for a horse rider, or car upholstery.
 Because of its similarities to human hair (seriously, I’m a curly girl and mohair definitely shares some characteristics with curly human hair), it’s also often used for Santa beards and for doll hair.
-It’s hard to find a more versatible fiber, IMO.
+It’s hard to find a more versatile fiber, IMO.